giamma/envfile-plugin/README.md

 When the launch configuration is executed to start the Java program, the plug-in reads the text files and sets each key=value pair as an environment variable for the new process.

-This is especially useful when using an application uses environment variables for differentiating its configuration for different execution environments.
+This is especially useful when an application uses environment variables for differentiating its configuration for different execution environments.

 # license
 Eclipse Public License 2.0